Can anxiety cause chest pain?

 She felt like she always needed to prove something in life and no matter how hard she worked nothing was ever good enough, even perfection was good enough!
 Making some big changes to her thinking patterns and also some lifestyle changes combined with CBT therapy, is what helped my wife win her battle against the extreme anxiety and panic attacks that she was suffering.

 If someone you live with is experiencing anxiety, this could understandably distress you.
-You could be eager to rush to their side to offer support, the same as I did but you could remain unsure how exactly do it.
+You could be eager to rush to their side to offer support, the same as I did but you could remain unsure how exactly to do it.

-factors to anxiety.
+Other contributing factors to anxiety.

-Our feelings and emotions are very important, they affect not only our psychological being, but also our physical well-being.
+Our feelings and emotions are very important, they affect not only our psychological being but also our physical well-being.

 The cause of anxiety can vary.
 There are literally hundreds of reasons.
-Aside from past trauma, there are the current stresses of life, work and relationships, and there are physical reasons as well, such as hormone imbalances, anaemia, chronic pain and chronic diseases.
+Aside from past trauma, there are the current stresses of life, work, and relationships, and there are physical reasons as well, such as hormone imbalances, anaemia, chronic pain, and chronic diseases.

-Other things that can increase anxiety levels are in our diet, such as alcohol, caffeine and sugar, which all create a spike in adrenaline!
+Other things that can increase anxiety levels are in our diet, such as alcohol, caffeine, and sugar, which all create a spike in adrenaline!

 At the time we were both unaware of this, but 5 years later we learned that endometriosis often causes women to suffer from extreme anxiety and depression, due to the symptoms of the disease.
 So, we are sure that this was also a contributing factor to the severe anxiety and panic attacks she was experiencing back then.